 SKU | A unique identifier for the product |

-Cost per unit | The base price per unit with currency |
+Cost per unit | The base price per unit, with a currency selector so a catalog can mix currencies |

 Unit of measure | How the product is sold (each, bag, roll, sq ft, etc.) |